 With help from a product liability attorney, you can build a case to sue and seek damages from a negligent product manufacturer to cover your losses, such as:

-- Loss of income – current and future.
+- Loss of income and reduced earning capacity

 If you would like legal assistance to prepare your claim or lawsuit, our law firm can help you fight for compensation.
 Some services we offer to our clients include: